 Background of Desired Results for Children and Families

-The California Department of Education (CDE) Early Learning and Care Division (ELCD) (Formerly known as the Early Education and Support Division [EESD]) Desired Results (DR) system is designed to improve the quality of programs and services provided to all children, birth through 12 years of age, who are enrolled in early care and education programs and before- and after-school programs, and their families.
+The California Department of Education (CDE) Early Education Division (EED) (Formerly known as the Early Learning and Care Division [ELCD]) Desired Results (DR) system is designed to improve the quality of programs and services provided to all children, birth through 12 years of age, who are enrolled in early care and education programs and before- and after-school programs, and their families.
 Desired Results are defined as conditions of well-being for children and families.
 Each Desired Result defines an overall outcome.
 The DR system was developed based on six Desired Results—four for children and two for their families.

 The Desired Results for Children and Families